Three Sisters Spring is one of the most beautiful natural springs in Florida. It’s also one of the best places to see wild manatees in Florida.

 When to See Manatees

-The best time to see manatees at Three Sisters Spring is in the fall, winter and early spring, when the weather is colder.
+The best time to see manatees at Three Sisters Spring is in the late fall, winter and early spring, when the weather is coldest.

 For the absolute best conditions, try to visit on a cold day, after a strong cold front has dropped weather temperatures.
 Manatees are most likely to seek warmth at Three Sisters Springs when water temperatures in the Gulf of Mexico drop below 68 degrees.

 High tide is typically the best time for seeing manatees, but some manatees typically remain in the area during all tide conditions.